Assistant Director, Strategic DEI & Health Disparities

 - Proposed project cannot have current funding, or only modest related intramural or extramural funding that will be enhanced by the pilot activities, representing a distinct sub-aim.

-- All awardees must provide a mandatory four-month progress report (no later than Tuesday, February 28, 2023) and eight-month final report (no later than Friday, June 30, 2023).
+- All awardees must provide a mandatory three-month progress report (no later than July 31, 2024) and final report (no later than March 31, 2025 for 12-month projects).
 Progress reports will be submitted through InfoReady, that will be forwarded to the CTSC.

-- Schedule and complete your REDI Consultation via SPARCRequest before Friday, September 16, 2022.
+- Schedule and complete your READI Consultation via SPARCRequest before Wednesday, January 24, 2024.
 SPARCRequest is the CTSC's service request system.

 - The Project ID number issued to your project, after scheduling your REDI Consultation, will also be the ID number used to apply for the REDI pilot.